kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 ### Run the Original Template
 1.1.
 Download the **workshop.yml** in the repository.

 1.2.
 Open this file in a text editor (preferably one that is JSON- or YAML or AWS CloudFormation- aware).
-In the particular, note the following features of this file:.
+In the particular, note the following features of this file:

 * This template creates an EC2 security group for the instance to give you SSH access.
-* You will try to change security group inbound rule and confirm change status in the following steps.
+* You will try to change the security group inbound rule and confirm change status in the following steps.

 1.3.
 On the **Services menu**, click **CloudFormation**.

 1.4.
 Click **Create Stack**.

 1.5.
 On the **Select Template** page, click the **Upload a template to Amazon S3** option.
-Click **Choose File** or **Browse** and select the template that you have been saving on your local hard drive..
+Click **Choose File** or **Browse** and select the template that you have been saving on your local hard drive.

 1.6.
 Click **Next**.